 The next problem was between equations (1.11):

-In the latter equation is some constant, depending only on
+is some constant, depending only on

 .
 Transforming the first three binomial coefficients in (1.11) relies upon the inequality